jonwaterschoot/simple-touch-soundscpr/README.md

 ---

+# **Edit a part of the toolchain json** components definition file

-## To get a working mpr121 **edit a part of the toolchain json** components definition file / might get fixed
+To get a working mpr121 **edit a part of the toolchain json** components definition file / might get fixed

 - This is not ‘normal’ and is supposed to work without the edit;
 - this bug has been reported: **[Bug: mpr121 pin setup incorrect](https://github.com/electro-smith/json2daisy/issues/18)**